lakshyarao22/alexa/macOS-Quick-Start-Guide.md

     }
     ```

-2. Enter the `clientId`, `clientSecret`, and `productId` that you saved during device registration and save.
+2. Enter the `clientId`, `clientSecret`, and `productId` that you obtained during registration, then save.

-A database is required to read and store records that the SDK requires.
-In this guide the values are pre-populated.
+   **NOTE** - `deviceSerialNumber` is pre-populated for this project, however, a commercial product should use a serial number or other unique identified for the device.

 Locale is set to US English by default in the sample JSON, however, British English (en-GB) and German (de-DE) are supported.
 Feel free to test each language.